HAVE YOU RECENTLY BEEN IN AN AUTO ACCIDENT?

 I. Auto Accident Situation - What steps to take, Nevada and California resource links

-VII.
-Car rental situations with motor vehicle collisions
+V. Car rental situations with motor vehicle collisions

 I. Auto Accident Situation - What steps to take, Nevada and California resource links

-VII.
-Car rental situations with motor vehicle collisions
+V. Car rental situations with motor vehicle collisions

 I. AUTO ACCIDENT Situation - Steps to take

 1. The first thing you should do following a car accident is to get the other driver’s name, driver license number, date of birth, their insurance policy information (company name, representative contact, name of insured, policy number, claim number).
 Keep in mind the driver may not be the same person as the insured.
 Make sure to take photos of any damages for all vehicles involved.
 If it is a hit and run, call the police immediately, try to secure witnesses, and obtain description for the other vehicle and its driver.
+If you do not have uninsured motorist coverage, consider obtaining it for your own protection because hit and run situations are common and it may be difficult to locate the other driver and vehicle.
+Also consider investing in a dash cam for your vehicle.

 Be sure to refer to your own state DMV website for more tips on how to handle yourself following an auto accident: